If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

 Conversely, we tend to break eye contact when talking about embarrassing or uncomfortable subjects.

-A teleprompter might seem complicated, but it’s actually something you can do from home.
+A teleprompter might seem complicated, but it’s actually pretty simple.

 As long as there is darkness between the glass and the camera lens, the camera won’t pick up the light reflecting from the text on the glass.
 The camera will only see you.